Pre-salt layer

-The pre-salt layer is a diachronous series of geological formations on the continental shelves of extensional basins formed after the break-up of Gondwana, characterised by the deposition of thick layers of evaporites, mostly salt.
+The pre-salt layer is a diachronous series of geological formations on the continental shelves of extensional basins formed after the break-up of Gondwana, characterized by the deposition of thick layers of evaporites, mostly salt.
 Some of the petroleum that was generated from sediments in the pre-salt layer has not migrated upward to the post-salt layers above due to salt domes.
 This is especially common off the coast of Africa and Brazil.
 Total pre-salt oil reserves are thought to be a significant fraction of the world's oil reserves.
 According to Brazilian oil and gas company Petrobras, the oil and natural gas reserves lie below an approximately 2000 m thick layer of salt, which in turn is beneath more than 2000 m of post-salt sediments in places, which in turn is under water depths between 2000 and 3000 m in the South Atlantic.
 Because of this, drilling through the rock and salt to extract the pre-salt oil and gas is very expensive.